Personality Types in the Classroom: Understanding How

 They are Introverted Sensor, which gives them more knowledge of inner-body sensations.
 They may frequently sense thirst, hunger or fatigue and can better sense nuances in flavors than other people.

-The dominant psychological function of people of these Psychological Types is to remain present with the world around them and immerse themselves in it as completely as possible.
+The dominant psychological roles played by individuals with these psychological traits is to remain present with the world around them and immerse themselves in it as completely as possible.
 They are willing to explore, taste and touch, all of the experiences of life.

 Drawn to novelty and excitement, you love physical activities, risks and adventures.
 Since they are extremely immersed in their present, they may notice objects and details more quickly and precisely than others.
 They are Extraverted Sensors, they possess a restless desire to remain alert and active.